 How sensitive is the Natalist Ovulation Test?

-The Natalist midstream ovulation test is a qualitative test with a sensitivity level of 25 IU/L. A 2014 study found that peak LH levels have a median range of 44.6 mIU/mL.
-So 25 IU/L is a very sensitive cutoff that can detect a peak or surge for most women.
+The Natalist midstream ovulation test is a qualitative test with a sensitivity level of 25 IU/L, and our Ovulation Test Kit has a sensitivity of 20 IU/L. A 2014 study found that peak LH levels have a median range of 44.6 mIU/mL, so a threshold of 20-25 is a very sensitive cutoff that can detect a peak or surge for most women.